MichealRollins-Green/Driver-ASE/README.md

 As TCGA is an international project and contains a lot of NGS data for different cancer types, it was our goal to create a pipeline to analyze this data.
 With this pipeline, It was decided that allelic specific expression (ASE) can be a method to explore TCGA data.

 The goal of this pipeline is to do TCGA ASE analysis with RNA-Seq, affymetrix genotyping array, and whole genome sequence.
-It is divided into many Perl scripts that are used to download, run imputation, perform ASE analysis as well as perform WGS analysis. these scripts are easy to use and provide options and usages.
+It is divided into many Perl scripts that are used to download, run imputation, perform ASE analysis as well as perform WGS analysis data. these scripts are easy to use and provide options and usages.
 To speed up the analysis, the perl module MCE (Multiple Core Engine) was implemented into the pipeline.
 Additionally, this pipeline uses other software to process data, including samtools, impute2, shapeit, plink, overlapSelect and VarScan with links found below for each software.
 Also included with this pipeline are perl modules that include a bunch of subroutines that were once scripts.

 #Install